 - 1. Number of individuals receiving case management at the Public Defender's Office. - 2.
 Number of individuals receiving case management who are experiencing homelessness, and linkages to housing. - 3.
 Linkages and referrals to mental health services and benefits (Medi-Cal, CalFresh, SSI/SSDI, etc). - 4.
-Recidivism data for individuals receiving case management, if available. - 5.
-Number of individuals receiving case management who are successfully diverted into Mental Health Diversion program, Mental Health Court, Drug Court, or other diversion program, including number who successfully completed said diversion program. - 6.
-Other data as needed for grant compliance.
+Number of individuals receiving case management who are successfully diverted into Mental Health Diversion program, Mental Health Court, Drug Court, or other diversion program, including number who successfully completed said diversion program. - F. Other data as needed for grant compliance, providing Turning Point with a minimum of at least one month to provide said data when not an otherwise identified data collection point listed within this contract.
+Audit